aitch0083/aitch-seo/README.md

 SEO toolkit

 This module supports:
-1. Fetching the HTML document from the lcoation specified by URL or ReadableStream.
+1. Fetching the HTML document from the location specified by URL or `ReadableStream`.
 2. Validating the fetched document with the customised rules.
-3. Exporting the evaluation reuslts with the WritableStream provided.
+3. Exporting the evaluation results with the `WritableStream` provided, e.g., MemoryStream, FileStream, Console etc.

 This module use `cheerio` to construct the DOM for you.